top of page

 • which is received, created, held, or otherwise handled during the course of, or in

-“Sensitive Information” means any information about an individual’s racial or ethnic origin, political opinion, membership of political association, religious beliefs or affiliations, philosophical beliefs, member membership of a professional or trade association, membership of a trade union, sexual preferences or practices, criminal record or health information.
+“Sensitive Information” means any information about an individual’s racial or ethnic origin, political opinion, membership of political association, religious beliefs or affiliations, philosophical beliefs, member membership of a professional or trade association, membership of a trade union, sexual preferences or practices, criminal record, health or biometric information.

 Employee Records Exemption

-This policy does not apply to the collection, holding, use or disclosure of personal information that is an employee record.
+This Statement does not apply to the collection, holding, use or disclosure of personal information that is an employee record.

 An employee record is a record of personal information relating to the employment of an employee.
-The exemption applies if organisations act, or practice is directly related to:
+The exemption for the purposes of section 7(1)(ee) of the Privacy Act applies if an organisation acts, or a practice engages in affairs that directly relate to:

-• Either a current or former employment relationship between the employer and the individual
+• either a current or former employment relationship between the employer and the individual; and

-• An employee record held by the organisation relating to the individual
+• an employee record held by the organisation and relating to the individual.

-Please see the Act for examples of employee records.
+Please see the Privacy Act for examples of employee records.

 The information Titan Partners collects about you depends on the nature of your dealings with the company and what you choose to share with us.
 The information we collect may include: